 In 2013, the Company became the exclusive marketing partner of Fuji-SPS, the leading manufacturer of SPS equipment.
 This relationship places Cal Nano as exclusive Technical and Marketing Partner in North America.
 To complement the existing equipment at Cal Nano, larger production scale equipment is being evaluated as customers for potential production products are being developed by Cal Nano, its partners, and collaborators.
-The Company has successfully installed several new SPS systems in the U.S. and Mexico for which it received commission and services revenue and has several more installations planned in the upcoming quarters, including 2 units in Canada.
+The Company has successfully installed several new SPS systems in the U.S., Mexico and Canada for which it received commission and services revenue and has several more installations planned in the upcoming quarters, including 1 unit in Canada and 2 more in the U.S..